leoltl/scheduler/README.md

 Interview Scheduler - an application that enable student to create, edit and delete interview appointments.

+Client App is deployed to netlify - https://scheduler-ltl.netlify.com/, supported with a backend api deployed to https://scheduler-ltl.herokuapp.com/

+Database is setup on heroku and data is persisting.

+Implemented with WebSocket so user can see real time appointment update as other users are creating, editing and deleted appointments.

 ## Final Product

 !["Screenshot of URLs details page"](https://github.com/leoltl/scheduler/blob/master/docs/index.png)